GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 Sometimes a player can only be as good as their keybinds and settings will allow them to be.
 Getting a good set up early is important so that you don’t learn the game in an inconvenient set up and struggle to relearn it.
 Keybinds and settings will ultimately come down to personal preference, but there are some general tips for improving your experience.

 One of the most important settings to enable here is Show Skill Recharge so you don’t have to guess when you can use your skills, you can see the actual number of seconds until it is available.
 Show Target Health Percent is useful for skills that have different effects based on thresholds of health.
+Also Thick Health Bars provides better visibility of your teammates and enemies that aren’t currently targeted.

 - Making your Field of View largest is good for awareness, but can be harder to see enemy animations.
 Find a good balance of vision and focus.